Third Mexican Provincial Council

 The Third Mexican Provincial Council was a 1585 provincial council of the Catholic Church in the Archdiocese of Mexico.
 Unlike the first two Mexican Provincial Councils, it was approved by the Holy See.
 It called for reform of the repartimiento system of Indian labor.

 Attendees

-Pedro Moya de Contreras, the archbishop of Mexico, convoked the council in February 1584; it officially opened on January 20, 1585, and ran until November of the same year.
+Pedro Moya de Contreras, the archbishop of Mexico, opened the council on January 20, 1585, and ran until October 20, 1585.
 The other bishops in attendance were: